guidance-guarantee-programme/pension_guidance/content/work_out_income.md

 What you have | Amount
 - | -
-Basic State Pension per year | £6,029.40
+Full New State Pension per year | £8,093.80
 Your total pension pot | £100,000
 Income per year from working part time | £15,000